Should you live alone or get a roommate? Need a house or just a room? Like to walk or enjoy a commute? Simple questions? Don't kid yourself.

 The majority of graduate students at Memorial University live off campus, thanks to the availability of low-cost accommodations near the university.
 Variety in housing, from individual rooms, apartments, and houses, are available to graduate students.

 In addition to the above resources, international graduate students may wish to contact the Settlements Program Coordinator for advice on how to find an apartment, information on cost of living, and managing relationships with landlords and roommates.
-For more information, please refer to the International Student Advising Office website.
+For more information, please refer to the Internationalization Office website.